-1.0.1 Supplementary Planning Documents (SPDs) are documents which add further details to policies contained in a Local Plan.
-SPDs are a form of Local Development Document produced under the Planning and Compulsory Purchase Act 2004 (as amended)(1).
-They do not form part of the Development Plan for an area, but become a material consideration in decision making when a Local Planning Authority is determining whether to approve or refuse planning permission for an application.

-1.0.2 The aim of this SPD is to set out the Council's proposed approach to the use of Section 106 (S106) agreements to secure developer contributions from new developments.
-This will assist planning officers, applicants, service providers, Councillors and members of the public through the planning application process, ensuring that the process is fair and transparent and is applied consistently.

-1.0.3 It is important to note that SPDs should not introduce new policies and should not add significantly to the financial burden on developments.
+- 1.1 Supplementary Planning Documents (SPDs) are documents which add further details to policies contained in a Local Plan.
+SPDs are a form of Local Development Document produced under the Planning and Compulsory Purchase Act 2004 (as amended)1.
+They do not form part of the Development Plan for an area, but become a material consideration in decision making when a Local Planning Authority is determining whether to approve or refuse planning permission for an application. - 1.2 This consultation draft of the Developer Contributions Supplementary Planning Document (SPD) has been produced to supplement Policy SP5: Infrastructure of the Stevenage Borough Local Plan (adopted May 2019). - 1.3 The aim of this new document is to set out the Council's proposed approach to the use of Section 106 (S106) agreements to secure developer contributions from new developments.
+This will assist planning officers, applicants, service providers, Councillors and members of the public through the planning application process, ensuring that the process is fair and transparent and is applied consistently. - 1.4 It is important to note that SPDs should not introduce new policies and should not add significantly to the financial burden on developments.
+The SPD mainly expands on the content of Local Plan policies and gives more detail on when and how developer contributions will be sought so it is considered that the contents add significant requirements onto developers.